-- Evaluation and treatment of most medical conditions
+- Evaluation and treatment of most medical conditions (chronic and acute)

-- Gynecological and contraceptive services
+- Gynecologic and contraceptive services

 - Mental health and medication consultations

-- Referrals to community health care providers
+- Referrals to specialty healthcare providers

 The nurse practitioners and the RNs assess and treat health problems according to physician-supervised protocols.